Understanding Your Bill

 You’ll find your Customer Account number in this section, which you may need if you contact Customer Service or other SCE representatives.
 You’ll also find your Rotating Outage Group number here.

 This shows what you owe, when it’s due, and last month’s charges and payment status.

 Track and compare your energy usage over time.

 Paying by mail or in person at a payment agency?
 Submit this stub with your payment.
 It shows the amount you owe and your payment’s due date.

 Depending on your rate plan, this section might look very different—or might not appear at all.
 It includes details about your rate plan, usage, taxes, and delivery and generation costs.

 Net Energy Metering (NEM) BiIl

 California Climate Credit

-Part of California's efforts to fight climate change, the credit results from fees charged by the state to reduce carbon pollution and increase use of cleaner forms of energy.
-These fees are returned to customers as savings on their electric bill.
+This credit comes from fees charged by the state to reduce carbon pollution and increase use of cleaner forms of energy.
+The fees are then returned to customers as savings on their electric bill.
 Households will receive the credit twice a year, and eligible small businesses will receive it monthly.
-Learn how you can use these savings to further reduce your energy costs and help fight climate change at EnergyUpgradeCA.org/credit.
+You can use these savings to further reduce your energy costs and help fight climate change.

 - Turn off all sensitive appliances and electrical equipment.